 Refreshing local data with typeahead.js

-Here's the three step process you need to follow to refresh local data with typeahead.js
+Here's the three step process to follow to refresh local data with typeahead.js

-If you are using local data or prefetched data with typeahead.js and you want to refresh that data there is a three step process you need to adhere to;
+If you are using local data or prefetched data with typeahead.js and you want to refresh that data there is a three step process;

 1. Do not pass a name into your typeahead, doing so will initiate LocalStorage and your changes will not be registered.